The Traffic Policeman: Plot

 Following the incident and under political pressure, the Mayor berates Otello for tarnishing the public image of the police force, threatening to fire him.
-Some time later, Otello catches the Mayor himself speeding on a dangerous curve.
+Shortly thereafter, Otello catches the Mayor himself speeding on a dangerous curve.
 Believing his integrity is being tested, Otello chases the Mayor on his way to meet his mistress, eventually issuing a speeding ticket, which involuntarily exposes the Mayor's extramarital affair.
-Angered, the Mayor suspends Otello and appeals the fine.
+Angered, the Mayor demotes Otello and appeals the fine.

-Otello decries his treatment with the local monarchists, who choose him as their candidate at the upcoming mayoral election opposite the current Mayor.
-In a private meeting with the Mayor's party members, an invigorated Otello threatens to expose knowledge of years of mismanagement by the Mayor's administration.
+Otello decries his treatment to the local monarchists, who choose him as their candidate at the upcoming local election opposite the current Mayor.
+In a private meeting with the Mayor's party members, an invigorated Otello threatens to expose knowledge of years of mismanagement by the Mayor's administration, as it had been fed to him by the monarchists' party.
 In response, the Mayor produces evidence of compromising information about Otello and his family: Otello's sister, who was thought to be a masseuse in Milan, is instead a prostitute; Otello himself is not legally married to Amalia, as her legal husband in pre-divorce Italy still lives; and Otello's father, whom he believed a Great War hero, had instead served time for accidentally shooting King Victor Emmanuel III, a fact that if known would alienate the monarchists.

-At the next day's appeal hearing, Otello relents and exonerates the Mayor, pretending he unduly fined him out of a faulty odometer reading and also withdrawing his candidacy.
+At the next day's appeal hearing, Otello relents and exonerates the Mayor, pretending he unduly fined him out of a faulty speedometer reading and also withdrawing his candidacy.
 Some time after being reinstated as a traffic policeman, Otello is shown making way for the Mayor as he speeds once again along the same curve, only for the Mayor to crash his car and be hospitalized, thus serving poetic justice to Otello.